gapotchenko/Gapotchenko.FX/README.md

 ## Supported Platforms

-Gapotchenko.FX is largely platform-independent, but some parts require specific integration with a host environment to achieve the best characteristics.
+Gapotchenko.FX is largely platform-independent, but some parts of the implementation require specific integration with a host environment to achieve the best characteristics.

 Supported operating systems:
   - Linux